Ferrari 225 S: Racing

 Ferrari 225 S scored second and third in the first installment of the Goodwood Nine Hours.
 Tom Cole with Graham Whitehead were second and Bobby Baird/Roy Salvadori duo, third.
 Also in 1952, Bruno Sterzi in a Vignale Spyder, s/n 0178ED, won the Coppa Inter-Europa on Monza.

 In September 1952, the second edition of the Tour de France marathon was contested by "Pagnibon" and Adolfo Macchieraldo.
 They drove a berlinetta s/n 0152EL, and after eight days of racing, finished second overall.
 Years later Ferrari will dominate this race in their 3.0-litre powered berlinettas.
 Later the same year, Roborto Bonomi won the National Buenos Aires in a spyder.

-In 1953 at the National Buenos Aires, Ferrari 225 S scored 1-2-3 victory.
+In 1953 at the National Buenos Aires, Ferrari 225 S scored 1–2–3 victory.
 Winner was Roberto Bonomi in the same spyder as before.
 José M. Collazo was second and José-Maria Ibanez, third.
 Later the same year, Ferrari entered three cars for the 12 Hours of Sebring in the US.
 Two cars did not finish but the Vignale Berlinetta of the Robert Yung and Peter S. Yung arrived at an eight place overall and second in class.
 At the Targa Florio, the best result for the 225 S was a ninth place of Antonio Stagnoli.
 Eugenio Castellotti retired with a broken axle.

 After 1953, the Ferrari 225 S was campaigned on various race tracks with many accomplishments in the US, Argentina, Brazil, Portugal and Italy till 1959.

 Collectability

-The Ferrari 225 S has many aspects of a collector's car.
-Beautiful design, racing pedigree, limited production numbers and marque's heritage.
-Many cars won important races or were raced by well known and accomplished drivers all over the world.
-Price increasing factors also include a rare competition-only "Tuboscocca" chassis.
-Auction prices were gradually rising over the years and the most recent estimates are over five times higher than the auction price fifteen years before.
+The Ferrari 225 S has aspects of a collector's car: beautiful design, racing pedigree, limited production numbers, and the marque's heritage.
+Many cars won important races or were raced by well known and accomplished drivers.
+Price- increasing factors also include a rare, competition-only "Tuboscocca" chassis.
+Auction prices rose over the years.
+The most recent estimates are over five times the auction prices fifteen years earlier.

 The 1952 Ferrari 225 Sport Spyder Vignale, was sold in 2004 for US$995,500 by RM Auctions.
 The 212/225 Sport Berlinetta by Vignale, s/n 0170ET, was sold in 2010 for €644,000 by RM Auctions.
 The 1952 Ferrari 225 S "Tuboscocca" Berlinetta, s/n 0168ED, was sold for US$880,000 at the 2011 Gooding & Company auction.
 The 225 Sport Spyder "Tuboscocca" by Carrozzeria Vignale, was sold for €2.5 million at the 2012 auction.
 The 225 Sport Berlinetta "Tuboscocca" by Vignale, s/n 0168ED, was sold again for US$1.2 million in 2013 by RM Auctions.
 The 1952 Ferrari 225 Sport Spyder by Vignale, was estimated at US$4–5 million in 2019 by RM Sotheby's.

 At the 2020 Elkhart Collection auction by RM Sotheby's, the 1952 Ferrari 225 S Vignale Berlinetta that entered both Mille Miglia and 12 hours of Casablanca, will be offered for sale at an estimate of US$2.5–3 million.